adgut1509/Technical-Writing-Task/docs/mobile/card.md

 sidebar_label: Payment Card
 ---

-After you've selected your item(s) and provided delivery information, follow these steps to complete your purchase using a card:
+After you've selected your item(s) and provided delivery information, follow these steps to complete your purchase using a payment card:

 1. In the **Payment** section, select **Payment card**.